 A major mobile phone service provider is under fire from hundreds of Queens residents who say an authorized retailer scammed them for thousands — before closing up shop and ducking their calls.

-A T-Mobile retailer, who sources identify as a South Asian man named “Raj,” allegedly billed customers for several unauthorized lines that he tacked on to their accounts, and then pocketed the additional money when they directly gave him payments in cash.
+A T-Mobile retailer, who sources identify as a South Asian man named “Raj” who suffers from schizophrenia, allegedly billed customers for several unauthorized lines that he tacked on to their accounts, and then pocketed the additional money when they directly gave him payments in cash.

 “He’s from my country.
 He speaks my language and is even from my city.
 I trusted him.
 Now he ran away,” said Tarsem Singh, 47.
 “I can’t afford this.
 I paid these bills already.
 I feel like I’m going to die.”